ansible/ansible/README.md

 ## Authors

-Ansible was created by [Michael DeHaan](https://github.com/mpdehaan) and has contributions from over 5000 users (and growing).
-Thanks everyone!
+Ansible was created by [Michael DeHaan](https://github.com/mpdehaan) and has contributions from over 5,000 users (and growing).
+Thanks, everyone!

 [Ansible](https://www.ansible.com) is sponsored by [Red Hat, Inc.](https://www.redhat.com)